Suboxone for Opioid Addiction Treatment

 What Is Suboxone?

-• Buprenorphine is a partial opioid agonist that produces milder euphoric effects and respiratory depression than full opioid agonists like heroin or methadone.4
+• Buprenorphine is a partial opioid agonist that eases withdrawal and cravings with less risk of euphoria or overdose than full agonists like heroin.4

 Side Effects of Suboxone